Amira (film)

 Amira (أميرة) is a 2021 drama film directed by Mohamed Diab, in his first film set in Palestine.
 It was co-written by Diab, Khaled Diab and Sherine Diab.
 The film stars Tara Abboud in the title role, a 17-year-old Palestinian, who is told that she was conceived by her mother Warda (Saba Mubarak) with the smuggled sperm of her imprisoned father, Nawar (Ali Suliman).

 The film had its world premiere in the Orizzonti section of the 78th Venice International Film Festival on 3 September 2021.
 It was selected as the Jordanian entry for the Best International Feature Film at the 94th Academy Awards, but it was withdrawn by the Royal Film Commission due to controversy surrounding the film's subject matter.
 The film was criticized by prisoners' rights organizations and withdrawn "out of respect to the feelings of the prisoners and their families".

 Plot

-Amira, a 17-year-old Palestinian, who is told that she was conceived with the smuggled sperm of her imprisoned father, Nawar.
-However, during another attempt of impregnate his wife Warda through smuggled sperm, the family discovers that Nawar is actually sterile.
-Amira biological father was in fact an Israeli prison guard.
+Amira, a 17-year-old Palestinian, is told that she was conceived with the smuggled sperm of her imprisoned father, Nawar.
+However, during another attempt of impregnating his wife Warda through smuggled sperm, the family discovers that Nawar is actually sterile.
+Amira's biological father was in fact an Israeli prison guard.